web-platform-tests/wpt/docs/_writing-tests/submission-process.md

+---
+layout: page
+title: Submitting Tests
+order: 16
+---
-Test submission is via the typical GitHub workflow.
+Test submission is via the typical [GitHub workflow][github flow]:

 * Fork the [GitHub repository][repo] (and make sure you're still relatively in sync with it if you forked a while ago)